shubhamjha03563/Sudoku-game/README.md

   Every puzzle has just one correct solution.

 # Tools used -
-  Python is used as the main language.
+  Language used - Python 3.
   Implemented with help of algorithms (Recursion and backtracking).

 # How to Use -